 In Phoenix, urban heat is impacting health, safety, comfort and economic development, and this is projected to worsen over time.
 The number of days above 110°F are expected to more than double by 2060.
-In 2019, the American Lung Association rated Phoenix the seventh most ozone-polluted metropolitan area in the country.
+In 2023, the American Lung Association rated Phoenix the fifth most ozone-polluted metropolitan area in the country.
 With 60 percent of Arizona’s population concentrated around Phoenix, this constitutes a major public health concern—but one with solutions.

 “I think one of the biggest feathers in my cap ever in my life has been the fact that I could actually work in the community where I grew up.
 So often when, as a young guy, people would say, you know what, man, I’m going to do well, and I’m going to leave the hood.
 Right.
 But in this particular case, we’re going to do well, and we’re going to stay right here.
 We’re going to keep this project going.
 We’re going to keep it maintained and we’re going to keep it looking beautiful for the next generation.
 So that is important.”

 —Darren Chapman, TigerMountain Foundation